danielbodnar/awesome-stars/README.md

 ## svelte

+- [mannprerak2/putaway](https://github.com/mannprerak2/putaway) - A chrome extension to save Tabs and Sessions as Bookmarks (Made with Svelte)
 - [CKGrafico/papanasi](https://github.com/CKGrafico/papanasi) - 🥯Papanasi is the Frontend UI library to use cross Frameworks.
 A set of components to use in Angular, Preact, Qwik, React, Solid, Svelte, Vue and Web Components
 - [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - 🌼 🌼 🌼 🌼 🌼  The most popular, free and open-source Tailwind CSS component library
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.